Mola Sasa

 LOCATION: Bogota, Colombia

-Every piece from Mola Sasa connects you to the ancient tribes and vibrant culture of Colombia.
-Our brand is inspired by the exotic traditions of these tribes, influencing every collection we create.
-We honor their past through our designs, celebrating their vibrant heritage in patterns and stitches.
-Our passion for Colombia's indigenous culture drives our work, and we invite you to join us in this cultural exploration.
+Every piece from Mola Sasa connects you to the ancient communities and vibrant culture of Colombia.
+The brand is inspired by the traditions of these communities, influencing every collection they create.
+Mola Sasa honors their past through our designs, celebrating their vibrant heritage in patterns and stitches.
+Their passion for Colombia's indigenous culture drives their work, and they invite you to join them in this cultural exploration.

 The Kuna communities in Colombia and Panama have passed down an ancient appliqué technique, creating intricate pieces of art by hand-sewing cut-out layers of fabric.
 Each fabric is a unique design crafted by artisan women, reflecting the stories, animals, and traditions of the Kuna culture.
 The Kuna Clutches by Mola Sasa showcase these beautiful fabrics.